TheWalruzz/godot-sx/README.md

 Please note that full implementation of all Rx operators is NOT a goal of this library.
 If you have a more complex problem that cannot be solved with Sx, then use GodotRx instead.

+# Unit tests
+This library uses gdUnit4 as the unit test framework, but it is not provided in this repo.
+In order to run the tests, it needs to be installed manually (more information here: https://mikeschulze.github.io/gdUnit4/first_steps/install/).
+After that, tests can be run from the editor.

 # License
 Distributed under the [MIT License](https://github.com/TheWalruzz/godot-sx/blob/main/LICENSE).